-In a year marked by fragmentation, climate pressure, and shifting development priorities, SNV sharpened its focus, deepened partnerships, and advanced new ways of contributing to change.
+In a year marked by fragmentation, climate pressure, and shifting development priorities, at SNV we sharpened our focus, deepened partnerships, and advanced more interconnected ways of contributing to impact that matters.

-From clarity to action, this is our 2025 story and joint achievements.
+From clarity to action, this is our 2025 story.

-In 2025, SNV's programmes contributed to measurable outcomes across the agri-food, energy, and water systems we work in—made possible through strong partnerships and a shared commitment to impact that matters.
+In 2025, we contributed to measurable outcomes across the countries where we work—made possible through strong partnerships and a shared commitment to impact that matters.

 people gained access to clean and reliable energy

-people benefited from improved water security and WASH services
+people benefitted from increased water security and WASH service improvements

 people gained access to improved food security, nutrition, and livelihoods